-Figure 6 Typical dependency of supply current (sleep mode) versus temperature at VDD = 3.0V.
-Please note that the variance of these data can be above $\pm 25\%$ of displayed value.
+Figure 6 Dependency of supply current (sleep mode) versus temperature at VDD = 3.0V.
+Please note the variance of the displayed data may exceed ±25%.

-Figure 7 Typical dependency of supply current (sleep mode) versus supply voltage at 25°C. Please note that deviations may be up to ±50% of displayed value.
-Values at 60°C scale with a factor of about 15 (compare Table 1).
+Figure 7 Typical dependency of supply current (sleep mode) versus supply voltage at 25°C. Please note the variance of the displayed data may exceed ±25%.